-E. Mark Windle 23 November 2021
+E. Mark Windle 9 March 2022

 Writers are often motivated by recognition, especially early in their careers.
 Try finding an individual who denies the thrill and sense of achievement in seeing their name in print for the first time, particularly if the work comes with praise or positive reviews.
 Recognition and community acceptance (or as Maslow would have it, love and belongingness) are primal needs.
 There is no shame in that, unless that sense of achievement crosses the boundary from modest self-pride to cheap vanity.

 Maybe that’s the reason why some in the industry struggle to comprehend why anyone would actually choose to ghostwrite.
-Why pour time, effort and skills into a lengthy book project, without the opportunity to assert your moral right to be identified with it?
+Why pour time, effort and skills into a lengthy book project without the opportunity to assert your moral right to be identified with it?
 Of course, if we are referring to ghostwriting for A-list celebrities, a healthy advance payment and jaw-dropping royalty deal from a major publishing house may help ease the pain.
 Mind you, that kind of job doesn’t land that often.
 At least not on my in-tray.

 Admittedly, there is a unique and challenging aspect of ghostwriting.
-The obvious curse is that self-promotion for the purposes of attracting future clients is tricky.
-Non-disclosure agreements and ghostwriting contracts mean prospective clients cannot be offered portfolios easily, and the opportunity to boast of affiliations with high profile individuals via your website or social media platforms is forfeited.
+The obvious curse is that self-promotion for the purposes of attracting future clients can be tricky.
+Non-disclosure agreements and ghostwriting contracts mean prospective clients cannot be offered portfolios easily and the opportunity to boast of affiliations with high profile individuals via your website or social media platforms is forfeited.
 If you are lucky, there are some workarounds.
 An exclusion clause reserving the right of name-association on a limited and discrete basis might be an option, where prospective clients are permitted to approach former ones as a reference.
 At the end of the day though, you have been chosen for not only for your skills but also for discretion.
 Breach the anonymity agreement, and you run the risk of unwelcome contractual or legal consequences.
 And of course, bang goes the community reputation.

 The biographer is in a position of privilege.
 Not everything on the audio transcripts is intended to appear in print.
 The writer negotiates with the storyteller what does and doesn’t add value to the story, what themes should drive the narrative for the article or book, and indeed what’s best omitted for legal or awkward personal reasons, while always keeping one eye on the brief.
-Meeting the subject’s expectation that certain information will be held in confidence, or processed appropriately, goes a long way to building the writer’s reputation.
+Meeting the client’s expectation that certain information will be held in confidence, or processed appropriately, goes a long way to building the writer’s reputation.
 Trustworthiness is not only an obligatory part of the non-disclosure agreement.
 It’s also an investment which secures future work by word-of-mouth recommendation.

 Copyright 2021.
 E. Mark Windle is a freelance writer and biographer, working independently, as a senior writer with Story Terrace (London, UK), and as a writer for Sheridan Hill / Real Life Stories LLC (North Carolina, USA).
-Contact: firstname.lastname@example.org
+Contact: via this site or firstname.lastname@example.org